 Injuries are a significant public health burden and alcohol intoxication is recognised as a risk factor for injuries.
-There is increasing attention on supply-side interventions, which aim to modify the environment and context within which alcohol is supplied and consumed.
+Increasing attention is being paid to supply-side interventions that aim to modify the environment and context within which alcohol is supplied and consumed.